kevin-smets/caml/README.md

 Arrays are considered to be simple values, they are never merged.
 They will always simply be overwritten if another value or another array has been declared.

-### Variables
+### Variable substitution

-CAML has interpolation / variables support.
-Variables used in the CAML configuration needs to be in the following form:
+CAML can substitute variables.
+Variables used in the CAML configuration need to be in the following form:

 ```
 a:
   b: "I am a ${var.i.able}"
 ```

-This will be replaced by the value of this path, e.g the following yaml
+This will be replaced by the value of this path, e.g the following

 ```
 var: